Malouma: Early life

 Malouma Mint Moktar Ould Meidah was born in Mederdra in the Trarza Region of south-western Mauritania, on October 1, 1960, the year the country gained independence from France.
 Born into a griot family, she grew up in the small desert village of Charatt, just south of Mederdra in West Africa.
 Her father, Mokhtar Ould Meidah, was a celebrated singer, tidinet player and poet while her grandfather, Mohamed Yahya Ould Boubane, is remembered as a talented writer and tidinet virtuoso.
 Her mother also came from a family of well-known traditional singers.
 She taught her daughter to play the ardin, a ten-stringed harp traditionally played by women, when she was six.

 "Here, artists traditionally praise the ruling tribes and emirs.
 When I wanted to devise a new kind of music suitable for a modern Mauritania, I thought about changing the lyrics.
 In my texts, I am committed to educating people".

 — —Malouma, quoted in RFI Musique in 2003.

 Malouma commenced her education at elementary school in 1965 in Mederdra.
 She qualified as an elementary school teacher in 1974 in Rosso.
 According to the traditions of her country, those of the Meidah family are required to carry on the art of their ancestors.
 As a result, she had to give up her aspirations to teach.
-Members of each caste are allowed only to marry other members of society within the same caste and the entire society is divided by castes politically, economically, and culturally.
+Members of each caste are allowed only to marry within the same caste, and the entire society is divided by castes politically, economically, and culturally.
 Movement outside of a particular caste is forbidden.

 She learned to play the traditional stringed instruments only women play, especially the ardin harp, and was taught traditional Mauritanian music by her father, who enjoyed an eclectic mix of music.
 As a result, she grew up listening to classical western works such as Beethoven, Chopin, Mozart, Vivaldi and Wagner, as well as the music of traditional Berber, Egyptian, Lebanese and Senegalese artists.
-She often accompanied her parents who sang traditional griots.
+She often accompanied her parents who sang in the tradition of griots.